 Tile Flooring Lasts Much Longer

 Whether you have dogs or cats in your home or have children who are always playing outside and then coming inside with all kinds of stuff on the bottoms of their shoes, having tile flooring will greatly reduce your family's exposure to allergens.
 From pet hair to pollen, these and other allergens can easily get lodged into the nooks and crannies of carpeting.
-However, many types of tile are resistant to pet hair, dust, and other things that can have you sneezing and sniffling.
+Tile is the best flooring option if you have pets, asthma or allergies, as it’s hypoallergenic, resistant to pet hair, dust, and other things that can have you sneezing and sniffling.

-In the short-term when you are comparing carpeting and tile flooring, you may think carpeting will be the smarter choice due to its somewhat lower costs and installation expenses.
-However, over time, you will ultimately spend more money on carpet installation than tile installation.
+In the short-term when you are comparing carpet vs. tile flooring, you may think carpeting will be the smarter choice due to its somewhat lower costs and installation expenses.
+However, over time, you will ultimately spend more money on carpet installation than floor tile installation.
 For example, whereas you may put down tile flooring that can last 50 years, you will probably find yourself replacing your home's carpeting about five times over that same period.

 In today's world, walking into a home that still has carpet in multiple rooms immediately dates the property, and in many cases may actually decrease its value.
 When floor tiles of almost any type are installed, your home is instantly given a look that is crisp and sharp, which is what modern homeowners want.
 Whether you are planning to stay in your home for decades or expect to be selling in the years ahead, tile flooring will keep your home looking modern no matter the current design trends.

 If there is one advantage carpeting may have over tile flooring, it is the ease of the installation process.
-While you can usually install carpeting on your own, some types of tiles, particularly marble, granite, and stone, often require installation by an experienced flooring contractor.
-However, there are also many types of tiles, including porcelain and ceramic tiles, that are very easy to install as a DIY project.
+While you can usually install carpets on your own, some types of floor tiles, particularly marble, granite, and stone, often require installation by an experienced flooring contractor.
+However, there are also many floor tile materials, including porcelain and ceramic tiles, that are very easy to install as a DIY project.

 Tile is Much Easier to Clean

 If you have ever had carpeting in your home that needed to be cleaned, you remember how much of a chore it was, since it often turned into an all-day affair that yielded only so-so results.
-Whereas you would need a steam cleaner to rid your carpets of stains and smells, most types of floor tiles require only an occasional light mopping or wiping down with a cleaning cloth.
+Whereas you would need a steam cleaner to rid your carpets of stains and smells, most types of floor tiles are easy to clean, requiring only an occasional light mopping or wiping down with a cleaning cloth.
 In addition, tiles tend to be water-resistant and resistant to stains or mildew, something carpeting can't claim.